Scientific Directors

 Dr. Magdalena Boch

-Magdalena is a postdoctoral researcher at the SCAN-Unit, University of Vienna.
-In her work, she is interested in the neural basis of how dogs and humans perceive each other, and how the canine and primate social brain evolved.
-She addresses her research questions by conducting comparative functional MRI and resting state studies with trained and unrestrained pet dogs and humans.
-Currently, Magdalena’s research focuses on the neural correlates of important pillars of social cognition such as agent and action perception, and she studies human attitudes towards wolves compared to pet dogs.
+Magdalena Boch is a postdoctoral researcher at the SCAN-Unit, University of Vienna and the Cognitive Neuroecology Lab at the University of Oxford.
+In her work, she is interested in the neural basis of how dogs and humans perceive and understand each other, and how the canine and primate social brain evolved.
+At the CCNU, she addresses these research questions by conducting comparative functional MRI and resting state studies with trained and unrestrained pet dogs and humans.
+Currently, Magdalena’s research focuses on the neural bases of how dogs form expectations about their social and physical environment, an important pillar of complex social abilities, and she studies human attitudes towards wolves compared to pet dogs.

 Contact: magdalena.boch@ndcn.ox.ac.uk